 Jarlsberg is a mild cow’s milk cheese with large regular holes that originates from Jarlsberg, Norway.
 It resembles Gruyère but on a softer note.
 Jarlsberg cheese has a slightly sweet and nutty flavor and a buttery texture.

-Jarlsberg is used for cooking, baking, and also as a quick snack.
+Jarlsberg is used for cooking, baking, especially in many Norwegian dishes, and also as a quick snack.
 This cheese also goes well with beers and white wines.
 It is one of the best cheeses that can be used as a replacement for Gruyère cheese and costs around the US $12 to $14 per pound.

 Comte is considered Gruyère’s French twin as it has a very similar taste and texture.
 Comte cheese is a semi-firm French cheese, produced from unpasteurized cow’s milk, and serves as an excellent substitute to Gruyère.